It’s a daily battle. You’re living inside a body that no longer feels like your own.

 Additionally, speech therapy, including online treatment, has been shown to be highly successful in managing the effects of Parkinson’s on patients’ speech.

-Please visit our website to learn more Parkinson’s and speech disorders, as well as the online treatment options available to help you or your loved one!
+Please visit our about page to learn more Parkinson’s and speech disorders, as well as the online treatment options available to help you or your loved one!